ianulery/asset-manager/README.md

 # IT Asset Manager
-A Ruby on Rails web application in use since 2013, designed to track the assignment, location, maintenance records, and software licenses of IT devices in SMB environments.
+A Ruby on Rails web application designed to track the assignment, location, maintenance records, and software licenses of IT devices in SMB environments.

 ## Features
 - Assign devices to people